Skip to main content

 📋 Written Pre-Procedure Instructions Provided

-📍 Serving Richmond, TX & Fort Bend County
+📍 Serving Richmond, TX and Fort Bend County

 Why Your Medical History Matters for Dental Care

-If you're searching for a dentist near Richmond, TX who takes your allergies and medical conditions seriously before dental procedures — you've found the right practice.
-At Best Dental, we believe that safe, effective dental care begins with a thorough understanding of your complete health picture.
-Dr. Jasmine Naderi and Dr. Sonny Naderi review your full medical history, current medications, and known allergies before every procedure.
+If you are looking for a dentist near Richmond, TX who takes your allergies and medical conditions seriously, you have found the right place.
+At Best Dental, safe and effective dental care starts with understanding your full health picture.
+Dr. Jasmine Naderi and Dr. Sonny Naderi go over your complete medical history, all current medications, and known allergies before every procedure.

-Your oral health doesn't exist in isolation.
-Conditions like diabetes affect healing and infection risk.
+Your oral health is connected to the rest of your body.
+Diabetes affects how you heal and your risk of infection.
 Blood thinners affect bleeding during extractions.
-Heart conditions may require antibiotic premedication.
-Latex or drug allergies can cause serious reactions if undisclosed.
-The dental materials, anesthetics, and antibiotics we use must all be selected with your complete health profile in mind.
+Heart conditions may require antibiotics before certain procedures.
+Latex or drug allergies can cause serious reactions if we do not know about them.
+The materials, anesthetics, and antibiotics we use all depend on your full health profile.

-Please inform our team of the following when scheduling and at every visit — even if nothing has changed:
+Please let our team know about the following when you schedule and at every visit, even if nothing has changed:

-• Any known allergies — medications, materials, latex, foods
+• Any known allergies, including medications, materials, latex, and foods

 • All current medications, supplements, and herbal remedies

-• Recent changes in your medical history or new diagnoses
+• Any recent changes in your health or new diagnoses

 • Pregnancy or plans to become pregnant